-- 1. An individual participating on the attest engagement team has a close relative who had - a.
+- An individual participating on the attest engagement team has a close relative who had - a.
 A key position with the client, or - b.
-A financial interest in the client that - (i) Was material to the close relative and of which the individual has knowledge; or - (ii) Enabled the close relative to exercise significant influence over the client. - 2.
-An individual in a position to influence the attest engagement or any partner in the office in which the lead attest engagement partner primarily practices in connection with the attest engagement has a close relative who had - a.
-A key position with the client; or - b.
-A financial interest in the client that - (i) Was material to the close relative and of which the individual or partner has knowledge; and - (ii) Enabled the close relative to exercise significant influence over the client.
+A financial interest in the client that - (i) The individual knows or has reason to believe was material to the close relative; or - (ii) Enabled the close relative to exercise significant influence over the client. - An individual in a position to influence the attest engagement or any partner in the office in which the lead attest engagement partner primarily practices in connection with the attest engagement has a close relative who had - a.
+A key position with the client; or - A financial interest in the client that - (i) The individual or partner knows or has reason to believe was material to the close relative; and - (ii) Enabled the close relative to exercise significant influence over the client.